 Elevation Gain: 24 feet

-The trail to Hanging Garden offers scenic views of the desert and the opportunity to visit a natural spring.
-This hike is 1.4 miles roundtrip.
+The trail to the Hanging Garden offers scenic views of the desert and the opportunity to visit a natural spring.
+This hike is 1.4 miles round-trip.

 It's like a desert oasis in the alcove that hosts the Hanging Garden.
-From Hanging Garden, you can see distant Wahweap landmarks to the north.
+You can see distant Wahweap landmarks to the north from the Hanging Garden.
 Keep an eye out for poison ivy.

 4. Horseshoe Bend